Parkseojin2001/Care_AI/README.md

 <h4>📌 Simple test for mental problems</h4>

 - A function that provides a simple diagnosis checklist regarding the mental pain the user is currently experiencing

+<h4> 📌 Voice recognition</h4>

+- If it is difficult to enter user information using the keyboard, user information can be entered using the voice recognition function.